AdobeDocs/genstudio.en/help/tutorials/add-references.md

 1. Select **Publish**.

-   In the _Publish brand_ popup that appears, see who has access (to view and use) to the published brand.
+   In the _Publish brand_ popup, verify who has access (to view and use) to the published brand.

 1. Select **Publish**.

-When the brand is published, a banner will appear confirming that your brand is ready to use: "*Brand published and available to use*".
+When the brand is published, a banner appears confirming that your brand is ready to use: "*Brand published and available to use*".

 The published brand is now available for use.